bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  sudo chown $(id -u):$(id -g) $HOME/admin.conf
     #  export KUBECONFIG=$HOME/admin.conf

 Once you have completed these steps successfully, you should be able to see your K8S cluster nodes and verify that the services you need to have running.
 Note that the kube-dns pod should be in a pending state until after you add the pod networking solution.
-In this lab we are planning to use flannel.
-Note that from here on out, your running kubectl as the user you setup, not as root.
+As mentioned previously this lab uses flannel.
+Note, you run kubectl as the user you setup, not as root.
 You may want to add in the admin.conf export to your profile so you do not have to keep sourcing the env variables.

 	 #  kubectl get nodes